The MTA’s Website: A Gateway to Confusion

 LA Metro

 The Los Angeles Metro homepage is designed knowing what its customers need most.
-The front page is an LA 2interactive system map that shows current service status updates.
+The front page is an interactive system map that shows current service status updates.
 There is a prominent Get Directions box.
 To the left, a narrow sidebar contains links for Going Metro, In the Works, and About Us where users can learn second tier information like facts about fares and active and planned construction projects.
 Content is categorized in an information hierarchy and prioritized for easy identification and retrieval.

 Chicago Transit Authority